In my earlier post 12 essential steps to plan your return to paid work with confidence, Step 9 is to Negotiate the Household Arrangements

 Don’t wait until you’re exhausted and worn out from trying to manage the household and going back to work.
 Far better to have this conversation when you are feeling positive and calm so that it doesn’t turn into an outraged ranting session.

 Think about “outsourcing” too.
 What can you ask somebody else to do for you e.g. ironing or cleaning?
 Don’t forget to include this cost into step 7 “Do the maths”.

 It’s not just the household chores you need to discuss.
 What will happen if one of your children is sick and can’t go to nursery or school?
 Will you be using a childminder?
 What will happen if she is ill?
 Who will stay at home?
 Will this depend on who has what meetings or clients?
 It is far better to have the discussion in advance – because it will make it easier to discuss if, or rather when, the worst happens.

 Never too soon to start planning

 If you are a mum who’s taken a career break, and now you want to go back to paid work, these 12 essentials will get you started on the journey to go back to work with confidence.
 It’s never too soon to start planning.

 Feeling overwhelmed?
 Don’t know where to start?
 Lack confidence?
 Need help?

-I designed The Confident Mother Experience to help you identify the exact steps you need to take, when AND in which order.
+My programmes are designed to help you identify the exact steps you need to take, when AND in which order.
 You will update your LinkedIn profile, refresh your CV, start networking, get clarity on what’s most important to you, and create a realistic and positive action plan to go back to work with confidence.